-Employee Performance Management System (EPMS)

-provides performance expectations and evaluations for each employee.
+Employee Performance Management System (EPMS) provides performance expectations and evaluations for each employee.
 Conducted on an annual basis, these one-on-one reviews show employees the accomplishments of the previous year and outline short- and long-term goals for each staffer.
-These goals are then monitored through one-on-one reviews and follow-ups throughout the year.
-Goals are adjusted as necessary to reflect changes in the external and internal variables.
+These goals are then monitored through oneon-one reviews and follow-ups throughout the year.
+In FY13, DCA implemented a mandatory Mid-Year Review to provide an opportunity for staff to discuss accomplishments and needs arising within the first six months of a new EPMS cycle.
+Goals are adjusted as necessary to reflect changes in external and internal variables.